 - The second article focus on the tools I’m using to follow this mindset.

-If you need to remember only one thing from these articles, it would be the following: build something small!
+If you need to remember only one thing from these articles: build something small!
 You don’t want to build the best application of the year and become rich, famous and unhappy.
 You want to learn a new language.

 Your side project could be anything from a todo list app, a pomodoro app or a calculator.
 Even better: if you have some personal ideas which could be a fun small project, please proceed.
 It’s even better than picking random ideas on The Internet.

 If you want to build something bigger afterward, feel free to do so.
-Go step by step, begin by something little and go bigger and bigger if it’s what you want.
-Keep in mind though that side projects are exponentially difficult to achieve bigger they grow.
+Go step by step, begin by something little, and build bigger and higher, if that’s what you want.

 The Best Way to Work on a Side Project